Informatica Certification Training Course

 We learnt in the last blog about What is Informatica and its real life application.
 Let us deep dive now and understand in this Informatica Tutorial blog about Informatica, its architecture and a use case.
+Informatica certification is one of the most engrossed skills in today’s market as it is an unique and unbiased data integration platform that interoperates over broad ranges of disparate standards, systems, and applications.
 As discussed in the last blog, Informatica PowerCenter is the flagship product of Informatica and is often used interchangeably.
 Just to recap, Informatica Powercenter is a single, unified enterprise data integration platform that allows companies and government organizations of all sizes to access, discover and integrate data from virtually any business system, in any format and deliver that data throughout the enterprise at any speed.
 It is an ETL tool (Extract, Transform and Load) with its main advantage over other ETL tool are as follows:

 To understand Informatica real time, we should understand in depth about Informatica Architecture and other components of Informatica.
 So at the end of this Informatica Tutorial blog, you will be able to understand the following: